Deep Sea and ABNJ Accounting

 -

-TG-0.1 General Introduction to Ocean Accounts -- provides the conceptual framework and key components of Ocean Accounts, including the relationship between accounting boundaries and jurisdictional frameworks that is essential for understanding the boundary challenges posed by ABNJ.
+TG-0.1 General Introduction to Ocean Accounts—provides the conceptual framework and key components of Ocean Accounts, including the relationship between accounting boundaries and jurisdictional frameworks essential for understanding the boundary challenges posed by ABNJ.

 -

-Readers may also benefit from familiarity with TG-0.2 Overview of Relevant Statistical Standards, which provides grounding in the international statistical standards context relevant to the extensive discussion of UNCLOS and BBNJ legal frameworks in this Circular.
+Readers may also benefit from TG-0.2 Overview of Relevant Statistical Standards for grounding in the international statistical standards context relevant to the UNCLOS and BBNJ legal frameworks discussed here.

 3. Guidance Material

-The 2025 SNA addresses this gap by noting that "where there is interest in organising data about these types of natural capital outside of the scope of the integrated framework of the SNA in a manner that can be directly related to country based measures, the accounting definitions and treatments of the integrated framework of the SNA and the SEEA can be applied"[3].
-Paragraphs 35.128-35.129 of the 2025 SNA provide the primary conceptual justification for extending accounting frameworks to ABNJ; this is new text in the 2025 revision and represents an important opening for future development.
-This section provides emerging guidance on applying these frameworks to deep sea and ABNJ contexts.
+The 2025 SNA explicitly acknowledges that "accounts are usually compiled for countries and hence the geographic scope is limited to the economic territory of a country including its Exclusive Economic Zone (EEZ)... there is a significant amount of natural capital, in particular concerning oceans, that may be excluded"[2].
+Para.
+35.129 adds that "where there is interest in organising data about these types of natural capital outside of the scope of the integrated framework of the SNA in a manner that can be directly related to country based measures, the accounting definitions and treatments of the integrated framework of the SNA and the SEEA can be applied"[3].
+Paragraphs 35.128-35.129 represent new text in the 2025 revision and provide the primary conceptual justification for extending accounting frameworks to ABNJ.

 3.1 Jurisdictional Framework

-The United Nations Convention on the Law of the Sea (UNCLOS) establishes the legal framework governing ocean jurisdiction, defining distinct maritime zones with different rights and obligations[4].
-Understanding this framework is essential for determining accounting boundaries and the attribution of assets and flows.
-For countries that have not ratified UNCLOS, many of its key provisions are considered to reflect customary international law and remain relevant to accounting boundary determination.
+UNCLOS establishes the legal framework governing ocean jurisdiction, defining distinct maritime zones with different rights and obligations[4].
+For countries that have not ratified UNCLOS, many key provisions are considered to reflect customary international law and remain relevant to accounting boundary determination.

 Maritime zones under UNCLOS